plogs/asopposedtowhat.com/content/posts/disproportionality-fallacy.md

 Because in most other contexts, that would be silly.

+# That would be silly

 For example, the U.S. population is 6% Asian and 13% Black.
 And yet when we look at the percentage of players-by-race participating in the National Basketball Association (NBA), we find 1% Asian and 73% Black.
-That's a whopping disproportionality.
-What's going on?
+That's a whopping disproportionality if ever there was one.
+So what's going on?
+Some sort of locker room discrimination?
+Asian racism?
-Asian discrimination?
-Structural racism?

-Jews make up _less than one percent_ of the world's population, and yet they account for 22% of all Nobel prize recipients.
-Which is to say, Jewish laureates outrank the world's population in terms of proportionality by 110 times.[^4] Is that disproportionality indicative of some weird ethno-religious discrimination against non-Jews?
+Jews make up less than one percent of the world's population, and yet they account for 22% of all Nobel prize recipients.
+Which is to say, "their share of winners is 110 times their proportion of the world's population." [^4] Is that disproportionality indicative of some weird ethno-religious discrimination against non-Jews?
+Is there a problem to be fixed?

-At nearly every age, divorce rates are higher for Black than for White women, and they are generally lowest among Asian and foreign-born Hispanic women.[^5] Are Black and White women discriminated against, in favor of Asian and foreign-born Hispanic women, when it comes to picking long-term mates?
+At nearly every age, divorce rates are higher for Black than for White women, and they are generally lowest among Asian and foreign-born Hispanic women.[^5] Are Black and White women discriminated against in favor of Asian and foreign-born Hispanic women, when it comes to picking long-term mates?

-AIAN people (American Indian or Alaska Native) showed the highest percentage of unrestrained passenger vehicle occupants killed (65%) followed by Black or African American people (61%).[^6] Obviously a disproportional percentage of the population.
-What causes people to not wear seatbelts.
-Discrimination?
+AIAN people (American Indian or Alaska Native) show the highest percentage of unrestrained passenger vehicle occupants killed (65%) followed by Black or African American people (61%).[^6] Obviously a disproportionate percentage of the population.
+What causes people to not wear seat belts.
+Systemic structural discrimination?

-Whites make up 60% of the population but only 50% of the traffic accidents? [^7] Are Whites just not trying hard enough, or is there some kind of problem?
+Whites make up 60% of the population but only 50% of the traffic accidents? [^7] Are Whites just not trying hard enough.
+Is this a problem?

 Not necessarily.
 And that's the thing.
 It's easy for us to use bad arguments to simplify problems, even when the world is complicated.